gammapy/gammapy/docs/user-guide/references.rst

       functions are represented along a true energy axis.

     TS
-      Short for "test statistics": likelihood value of the probability of a model compared to the measured data.
+      Short for "test statistics": TS is equal to 2*log(L) with L the likelihood value of the probability for a model to be compliant with the measured data.
 See :ref:`ts` and :ref:`fit-statistics`.

     WStat
       The WStat is a Poisson fit statistic usually used for ON-OFF analysis.
 It is